-The original plan was just to hit up John’s, but then we came across Mike’s (about 10 miles from each other), and after that, I figured, we might as well visit Dino’s too.
+The original plan was just to hit up John’s, but then we came across Mike’s (10 miles down the way), and after that, I figured we might as well visit Dino’s, too.

 So is the tale of my visit to 3 Central Florida Drive-In restaurants.

-The first thing that catches my eyes when we arrive at John’s Drive-In (17 N Charleston Avenue, Fort Meade) is that the building looks just like *Tom’s Drive-In and Restaurant in Lakeland.
-Tom’s is only about 25 miles, which has me thinking that they were both a part of a *drive-in restaurant chain back in the day.
+The first thing that catches my eye when we arrive at John’s Drive-In is that the building looks just like *Tom’s Drive-In and Restaurant in Lakeland.
+Tom’s is only about 25 miles away, which has me thinking that they were both a part of a drive-in restaurant chain back in the day.

-Any of you restaurant chain-building obsessed folks reading this?
+Are any of you restaurant chain-building-obsessed folks reading this?
 Please let me know if it looks familiar to you.

-The curb service for John’s is located on the side of the building with a crudely handwritten sign, which I loved by the way.
-There is a menu board with their extensive menu, but Marcela and I were really here to have burgers, maybe fries, and possibly hot dogs.
+The curb service for John’s is located on the side of the building with a crudely handwritten sign, which I loved, by the way.
+There is a menu board with their extensive menu, but my wife Marcela and I were really here to have burgers, maybe fries, and possibly hot dogs.

 Since there were no hot dogs available, a Patty Melt and a double cheeseburger with fries made up our order at John’s.
-There is a 1/2 lb.
-Miner burger on the menu, but I opted to stick to the smaller regular ones.
+There is a half-pound Miner burger on the menu, but I opted to stick to the smaller regular ones.

 They nailed it with that Patty Melt on griddled rye, caramelized onions, and gooey, stretchy cheese.

-The Double Cheeseburger (1/4 lb) came with raw onions, pickles, cheese, and a mustard-mayo sauce.
+The quarter-pound double cheeseburger came with raw onions, pickles, cheese, and a mustard-mayo sauce.
 I skipped out on the lettuce and tomatoes.
 This pretty little ditty was better than the Patty Melt.

-After finishing our food, my wife Marcela got off the car and threw out the garbage.
-We were headed to check-in at our hotel in Lakeland, or so we thought.
+After finishing our food, Marcela got out of the car and threw out the garbage.
+We were headed to check in at our hotel in Lakeland, or so we thought.

-We must have been about 10 minutes away from John’s and mid-conversation about the plans for our road trip when I see Mike’s Drive-In (1055 US-17, Bartow) in the distance.
+We must have been about 10 minutes away from John’s and mid-conversation about the plans for our road trip when I saw Mike’s Drive-In in the distance.
 It took a minute or so for me to register what I was viewing.

 After having passed it by, Marcela suggested I turn around.
 Great idea, she knows best.